Jabarabo/CHADOWN/README.md

 # **CHADOWN**

+## **Deprecated since I abandoned the idea of portability altogether and switched to .NET Framework.
+Look for the up-to-date repo.**

 ## The Basics
 CHADOWN is my C# rewrite of my shell script [SHADOWN](https://github.com/Jabarabo/SHADOWN).
 The point is so this can be run on windows unlike SHADOWN which was *NIX exclusive.
 All files are currently output into the user's Videos folder.